 The Montgomery County NCNW’s Education Committee’s purpose is to provide high school girls of African descent with relevant tools for life and to prepare them for leadership.
 In addition, the section helps to develop cultural pride, and a strong sense of self, resiliency and social skills, thus empowering girls to make positive choices for their futures and to prepare them to lead others in the future.
-The group of girls called FAME (Females Achieving and Maintaining Excellence) are in grades 9-12 at Blake High School.
+The group of girls called FAME (Females Achieving and Maintaining Excellence) are in grades 9-12 at Blake and Springbrook High School.

 9th Graders Weekly Activities & Goals

 Financial Aid Planning – FASFA

 Participation in Blake High School Prevention Program

 Blake Girls Roar

 May 25, 2016 Academic Awards Ceremony